 Who is/has been the biggest influence on your WMP experience so far?

 I owe Professor Crouch my career direction.
-His introduction to the Legislative Correspondent in Congressman Andrew’s office was the key to every opportunity that has followed.
+His introduction to the Legislative Correspondent in former Congressman Andrew’s office was the key to every opportunity that has followed.
 I wouldn’t be where I am without him.

 Favorite food and why?

 Southern food.
 It's one of the best things about being back home.

 What are the most important lessons you’ve learned here so far?

 Always go above and beyond in your internships.
 DC is the land of interns and they see them come and go all the time.
 Very few of them are actually remembered.
 You want to be one that’s remembered.

 Who has had the strongest influence on you and your life and why?